National Bolshevik Party: International groups

-National Bolshevik Party founded branches across the Post-Soviet states.
+The National Bolshevik Party founded branches across the post-Soviet states.
 Relatively strong branches of the party existed in Latvia, Ukraine, and Belarus.
 Several small groups often made up of Russian immigrants that are named National Bolshevik Party have existed in countries across Europe and North America.
 Most of them did not have official registration.

 Latvia

-Latvia's NBP has had members hold office in Riga and has executed notable publicity stunts, but it remains largely marginal there.
-The Latvian branch has been led by Vladimir Linderman and Aijo Beness.
+Latvia's NBP has had members hold office in Riga, and has executed notable publicity stunts, but it remains largely marginal there.
+The Latvian branch has been led by Vladimir Linderman and Benes Ayo.
 In 2003, Linderman was accused of storing explosives and of calling for the overthrow of the political system.
 He left Latvia and moved to Russia.
 In 2005, during the visit of George W. Bush in Latvia, local national Bolsheviks and the Vanguard of Red Youth organized meetings "against American imperialism".
 Police broke up a demonstration and arrested its participants.
-The Latvian NBP was also active in anti-capitalist demonstrations and in anti-Nazi blockades during Remembrance day of the Latvian legionnaires.
+The Latvian NBP was also active in anti-capitalist demonstrations and in anti-Nazi blockades during Remembrance Day of the Latvian Legionnaires.